- The error message Something went wrong is often encountered by NordVPN users when trying to buy a license.

 - If that's your case too, reinstall NordVPN and make sure the transaction isn’t declined by the bank.

-- For more helpful fixes, feel free to visit our VPN Errors & Solutions webpage next.
+- For more helpful fixes, feel free to visit our VPN Errors & Solutions section next.

 - Don’t hesitate to take a closer look at our VPN Guides Hub for more comprehensive tips.